peshmerge/invitation-codes-gravityforms-add-on/README.md

 ### Changelog

+### 1.3
+* Fixed: 	Removed the plugin dependency of GravityForms.
+WP.org reject the plugin because GF cann't be found on WP.org

 ### 1.2
 * New:      The plugin requires now GravityForms to be installed to activated
-* New:      The limit of 200 invitation codes has imposed in the form editor.
+* New:      The limit of 200 invitation codes has been imposed in the form editor.
 * New:      Placeholder support is added to the field.
 * Fixed:    Corrected typos and did some minor reformatting for the code.